How Courses Count

 Courses that double-count in the "Core Curriculum" of University Studies are highlighted on this advising resource.
 For courses that count in multiple categories of University Studies, talk to your academic advisor.

-Only one course from the requirements of Aesthetic, Interpretive, and Literary Perspectives through Understanding Human Institutions and Behaviors may count again Living Our Diverse Nation OR Living in a Global Society.
+Only one course from the requirements of Aesthetic, Interpretive, and Literary Perspectives through Understanding Human Institutions and Behaviors may count again Living in Our Diverse Nation OR Living in a Global Society.
 Check the Degree Audit to see if the eligible course has already counted in the other requirement.
 Faculty: Find out how to run a degree audit.
 Students: Find out how to run a degree audit.

 Can a student take two courses in the same discipline to fulfill Aesthetic, Interpretive, and Literary Perspectives, Historical and Philosophical Approaches, Scientific Approaches to the Natural World, or Understanding Human Behaviors and Institutions?